 Screen doors take a beating as they open and close.
-Add children or pets to the mix, and you end up with a sure-fire recipe for screen damage.
+Add children or pets to the mix, and you end up with a sure-fire recipe for damage.
 An over-exuberant dog especially can result in a screen tear that will need to be fixed.
-Fortunately, repairing a screen door and getting professional-looking results are easy if you follow the steps laid out for you in this tutorial.
+Fortunately, repairing a screen door and getting professional-looking results are easy.

 Some aluminum frame storm doors have interchangeable inserts—glass inserts for winter and insect screens for the warm seasons.
 For these storm doors, it's possible to remove the insert and replace the screen as though you are working with a large window panel.
 Finally, there are combination storm doors that use sliding panels in which window panes slide up and down to expose or cover the insect screen panels.
 If you have this kind of door, then to replace the screen, you need only remove the screen insert to work on it.
-For this tutorial, though, you'll learn how to repair an aluminum screen door where the screen is integral to the door, requiring that you removed the entire door from the frame.

-Screen fabric can be made either of aluminum or fiberglass and is held in place within the window frame using a simple, flexible gasket called a retainer spline that fits into a retainer groove that pinches the screen fabric in place.
+For all three types of doors, the actual screen replacement is largely the same.
+Screen fabric can be made of either aluminum or fiberglass and is held in place within the window frame using a simple, flexible gasket called a retainer spline that fits into a retainer groove that pinches the screen fabric in place.
 The vinyl retainer spline is installed using a specialty tool, called a spline roller or screen installation tool.
 Most people find fiberglass screens to be easier to work with.